Multilevel rejection sampling for approximate Bayesian computation: Discussion

 We have shown, in a practical way, how MLMC techniques can be applied to ABC inference.
 We also demonstrate that variance reduction strategies, even when applied to simple methods such as rejection sampling, can achieve performance improvements comparable, and in some cases superior, to modern advanced ABC methods based on MCMC and SMC methods.
 Therefore, the MLMC framework is a promising area for designing improved samplers for complex statistical problems with intractable likelihoods.

-\paragraph{{\bf Acknowledgements}} This work is supported by the Australian Research Council\\ (FT130100148).
+\paragraph{{\bf Acknowledgements}} This work is supported by the Australian Research Council (FT130100148).
 REB would like to thank the Royal Society for a Royal Society Wolfson Research Merit Award and the Leverhulme Trust for a Leverhulme Research Fellowship.
-Computational resources were provided by the High Performance Computing and Advanced Research Computing support group, Queensland University of Technology (QUT).
-The authors also thank Mike Giles and Chris Drovandi for helpful discussions, and two anonymous reviewers and the Associate Editor for insightful comments and suggestions.
+REB would also like to acknowledge support from the Biotechnology and Biological Sciences Research Council (BB/R000816/1).
+Computational resources were provided by High Performance Computing and Advanced Research Computing support (HPC-ARCs), Queensland University of Technology (QUT).
+The authors thank Mike Giles and Chris Drovandi for helpful discussions, and two anonymous reviewers and the Associate Editor for insightful comments and suggestions.

 \begin{appendices}